SenteraLLC/ulabel/api_spec.md

 }
 ```

-Where `<subtask n>` refers t the nth key in the object provided as the `subtasks` argument to the constructor.
+Where `<subtask n>` refers to the nth key in the object provided as the `subtasks` argument to the constructor.

 As you can see, each subtask will have a corresponding list of annotation objects.
-Each annotation object has the following format
+Each annotation object has the following format:

 ```javascript
 {